mkbrechtel/patterns/docs/development/design/ddd-reference.md

 **Internally, the layer translates in one or both directions as necessary between the two** **models. **

-### Open-­‐host Service
+### Open-host Service

 *Typical y for each bounded context, you wil define a translation layer for each component* *with which you have to integrate that is outside the context.
-Where integration is one-­‐off, this* *approach of inserting a translation layer for each external system avoids corruption of the* *models with a minimum of cost.
+Where integration is one-off, this* *approach of inserting a translation layer for each external system avoids corruption of the* *models with a minimum of cost.
 But when you find your subsystem in high demand, you may* *need a more flexible approach. *

 When a subsystem has to be integrated with many others, customizing a translator for each can bog down the team.
 There is more and more to maintain, and more and more to worry about when changes are made.

 Therefore:

 **Define a protocol that gives access to your subsystem as a set of services.
 Open the** **protocol so that all who need to integrate with you can use it.
 Enhance and expand the** **protocol to handle new integration requirements, except when a single team has** **idiosyncratic needs.
-Then, use a one-­‐off translator to augment the protocol for that special** **case so that the shared protocol can stay simple and coherent. **
+Then, use a one-off translator to augment the protocol for that special** **case so that the shared protocol can stay simple and coherent. **

 This places the provider of the service in the upstream position.
 Each client is downstream, and typically some of them wil be conformist and some wil build anticorruption layers.
 A context with an open host service might have any sort of relationship to contexts other than its clients.